-Retreats are loosely-structured periods for silent meditation usually lasting five days.
-They are held once a year in Vermont.
+Retreats are loosely-structured periods for silent meditation lasting two to three days.
+They are held once a year in Vermont and once a year in Costa Rica.
 Personal retreats can take place any time there is availablility in the Zen Center's schedule.

 Retreats are open to anyone who has received prior instruction in meditation.
 The schedule is open and flexible with only a 90-minute work period required each day.

 Traditional 7-Day SesshinsTraditional sesshins are for experienced Zen practitioners.
 Three 7-day sesshins in Vermont and one in Costa Rica are held each year.
 With a strict and demanding schedule, only those who have attended a retreat, work sesshin, or jataka sesshin may apply to a 7-day sesshin.

 Work SesshinsWork sesshins are held once a year in the Spring.These sesshins, with fewer hours of formal zazen and a much longer work period, focus on garden and kitchen work.
 The purpose is to help practitioners learn how to continue concentration in the midst of activity.